 Now consider the following diagram

-where the right vertical arrow is the natural injective map (see \cite[Proposition 3.22]{brinon-imparfait}) and the bottom right horizontal map is extension of the isomorohism in Lemma \ref{lem:wachmod_comp_imperfect} along $\mbfa^+[1/\mu] \rightarrow \OBcrys(\OLbar)$.
+where the right vertical arrow is the natural injective map (see \cite[Proposition 3.22]{brinon-imparfait}) and the bottom right horizontal map is the extension of the isomorphism in Lemma \ref{lem:wachmod_comp_imperfect} along the natural map $\mbfa^+[1/\mu] \rightarrow \OBcrys(\OLbar)$.
 The diagram commutes by definition and it follows that the left vertical arrow, i.e.\ \eqref{eq:osmpd_dm_n} is injective.

 Now let us check the surjectivity of the map \eqref{eq:osmpd_dm_n}.
-Define the following operators on $\ONmPD := \OSmPD \otimes_{\AL^+} N[1/p]$:
+Define the following operators on $\ONmPD := \OSmPD \otimes_{\AL^+} N[1/p]$,